Data Apps

 Code

-For simple use cases, where your Streamlit code fits into one page, paste the code directly into a text area.
-This deployment type is ideal for very simple apps or for testing.
+For simple use cases where your Streamlit code fits on one page, paste the code directly into a text area.
+This deployment type is ideal for simple apps or for testing.
 Check out our Titanic Demo App or this example from Streamlit docs.

 Code - code